andrasq/node-qibl/README.md

 ### qibl.concat2( target, arr1 [,arr2] )

 Concatenate one or two arrays into the target array.
 Returns the target array.
+Faster than `Array.concat`, much faster for short arrays.

 ### qibl.subsample( items, k [,base, bound] )